Package Torello.Java

 allowing a user to BOTH make Operating System calls easily AND to efficiently retrieve the generated text-output produced by the calls.

-are highly O/S dependent.
-The methods in these classes are (for all intents and purposes) a set of hooks into native Operating System calls.
+are not!
+In fact, they are highly O/S dependent.
+The methods in these classes are actually just a set of hooks into native Operating System calls.

-This means that an invocation of these methods while running in the wrong Operating System will just return a bunch of error-output results and thrown exceptions.
+This does mean that any invocation of these methods, when running in some other Operating System Environment, will just throw exceptions.

 - Open New Browser-Tab: Torello/Java/OSCommands.java